Payment Gateway Questions & Answers

 Q. Can I use a merchant account from any bank to charge credit cards from e-Path?

-A. Firstly, there is most certainly something you can do about it.
-And secondly, we ABSOLUTELY POSITIVELY GUARANTEE your merchant account will never receive another automated fraud transaction live on the internet without you knowing.
+A. Firstly, yes there is most certainly something you can do about it.
+And secondly, we ABSOLUTELY POSITIVELY GUARANTEE your merchant account facility will never receive another automated fraud transaction live on the internet without you knowing.
 Nothing gets into your merchant account without you checking all details first then approving it and entering it yourself.

 Have a read of e-Path's eCommerce Payment Gateway Blog on this very subject.